Korea–Khitan War

 Korea–Khitan War is a 2023–2024 South Korean television series based on the 2018 South Korean novel Goryeo–Khitan War: Sweet Rain in the Winter by Gil Seung-soo.
-Produced to commemorate the 50th anniversary of KBS, the series stars Kim Dong-jun, Choi Soo-jong, and Ji Seung-hyun.
+Produced to commemorate KBS’ 50th anniversary, the series stars Kim Dong-jun, Choi Soo-jong, and Ji Seung-hyun.
 It aired on KBS2 from November 11, 2023 to March 10, 2024, every Saturday and Sunday at 21:25 (KST).
 It is also available for streaming on Wavve in South Korea, on Kocowa in the Americas, and on Netflix in selected regions in Asia.

 Synopsis

 The series tells the story of King Hyeonjong of Goryeo (Kim Dong-jun) uniting Goryeo under his tolerant leadership by leading the war against the Khitans to victory, together with Gang Gam-chan (Choi Soo-jong), the King's political mentor and the commander-in-chief of the Goryeo army.